 Venus flytraps do best in bright light but can live in partial shade.
 Avoid placing them in direct sunlight in summer, especially if they live under glass, as plants hit with direct sunlight may get too hot and burn up.
 When grown inside under artificial lights, keep flytraps 4 to 7 inches away from fluorescent lights.

-If your traps don't show a pink interior or if the plants have long, spindly leaves, they are not getting enough sunlight.
+If your Venus flytraps don't show a pink interior or if the plants have long, spindly leaves, they are not getting enough sunlight.

 Keep the environment humid and the soil moist but don't let the plants stand constantly in water.
 Grow them in a pot with drainage holes.
-In a terrarium, place gravel below the soil for extra drainage.
+If you have a Venus flytrap terrarium, place gravel below the soil for extra drainage.
 Good air circulation is also important.

-Use rain or distilled water because tap water is often too alkaline or may contain too many added minerals.
+Use rain or distilled water to take care of your Venus fly trap, because tap water is often too alkaline or may contain too many added minerals.

-The name says it all: This plant eats flies (or other small insects).
+What do Venus flytraps eat?
+The name says it all: The Venus flytrap eats flies (or other small insects).
 The prey must be alive when caught.
 Dead flies won't work; the insect must move around inside the trap or the trap cannot consume and digest it.
 The insect must be small enough to fit comfortably inside the trap so it can close tightly to keep out bacteria.

 If you grow Venus flytraps in a closed terrarium, the easiest feeding method is to release small flies inside the space.
 Eventually the bugs will be attracted to the trap and be consumed.